-I'm the breeder behind Wintercamp Labradors located in Alabaster, AL. We are dedicated to always having responsible policies when it comes to breeding, training, and rehoming our pups.
+I'm Rhonda M., the breeder behind Wintercamp Labradors located in Alabaster, AL. We are dedicated to always having responsible policies when it comes to breeding, training, and rehoming our pups.
 We love what we do and truly want nothing more than to see each and every one of our puppies shine!

-What makes Rhonda’s program special
+What makes your program special?

 I breed to the breed standard.
 I want an all around dog that at the end of the day will be your best friend.